Hudson and Halls: Early lives

 Peter John Hudson was born in Toorak, Melbourne, Australia, on 8 November 1930.
 He was adopted and did not know his parents.
 Hudson's adopted mother, Mary Ethel Hudson, was a trained midwife who ran an adoption agency and arranged abortions.
 At the time, abortions were illegal in New Zealand, and she was charged and tried for murder, along with the doctor she employed at her clinic to treat the clients who wanted a termination.
 Peter's mother died when he was 10 years old, and her daughter, Biddy, took over the maternity business.
 Hudson referred to Biddy, 21 years his senior, as his mother in later years.
 At 17 years old, Hudson left school and got his first job at George's department store, in the soft furnishings department.
 He was then sent to England, before returning to Melbourne to work as a shipping agent.

 David George Halls was born in Epping, England, on 14 October 1936, to parents Hilda (née Manley) and George Taylor Halls.
 His parents married on 13 June 1936 at St. Barnabas Church in Woodford Green, Essex.
 During Halls' childhood, his mother spent time in hospital, and he took on the role of cooking Sunday lunch for the family.
 His parents were in service, and when Halls was 10 years old, they became the caretakers of a large house, Theydon Hall.
 The owners, Mr and Mrs French, treated Halls and his sister, Anne, as part of the family.
 At the age of 15, his parents left Theydon Hall, returning to live in a council flat.
 Halls left school and worked at the local Coop store.
 Initially considering a move to Canada, he emigrated to New Zealand in 1959, after a spell working as a footwear salesman.

 In 1962, Hudson and Halls met at a party in Parnell, Auckland, New Zealand where Halls, by then a shoe designer, was living.
-Hudson, considering a move to England, had flown in from Melbourne to visit a friend.
+Hudson, considering a move to the United Kingdom, had flown in from Melbourne to visit a friend.
 Hudson moved to Auckland, and they were soon living together, initially in Halls' flat in St Stephens Avenue, before they bought a small one bedroom cottage (with two single beds) with a swimming pool at 103 Brighton Road, Parnell.
 The pair held parties at their home and became known for their hospitality and cooking.